 Step 5: Establish Threat Assessment Procedures School districts use standardized incident reporting forms which

-a.
-Standardized Incident Form. become the basis for the annual School Safety and the Educational
+a. become the basis for the annual School Safety and the Educational

 b.
 Consider different sources of information.
 Climate (SSEC) Summary Form.
 Emergency response procedures are

 с.
 Examine online social media, desks, lockers. required to be shared with parents, students and staff by October 1 st of

-d.
-Examine academic, disciplinary, law each school year.
+d. each school year.

-ч. enforcement and other formal records.
+u. enforcement and other formal records.

 e.
 Establish rapport with student and guardian.

 f.
 Evaluate the behavior in the context of age

 and social/emotional development.

 g.
 Investigate Themes: Motives;

-δ.
-Communications, Inappropriate Interests;
+0. Communications, Inappropriate Interests;

 Weapons Access; Stressors; Emotional or

 Developmental Issues; Desperation or

 Despair; Violence as an Option; Concerned

 Others; Capacity to Carry Out an Attack;

 Planning; Consistency; Protective Factors.

-Sten 6.
-Develop Risk Management Options Addressed in the SAVE legislation and required to be defined in the
+Step 6: Develop Risk Management Options Addressed in the SAVE legislation and required to be defined in the

 a.
 Individualized Management Plan.
 Building-Level Emergency Response Plan.

-a. b.
-Need for Monitoring or Guidance. שמוימווק-נפיפו בווופוקפווטי ונפאטווזכ רומוו.
+b.
+Need for Monitoring or Guidance.
+G - G - J -

-D. C. Available Resources.
+C. Available Resources.

 d.
 Removal and its impact on monitoring and

-u. maintaining connection.
+maintaining connection.

 e.
 Notify law enforcement immediately if

-е. student is thinking about or planning to
+student is thinking about or planning to

 engage in violence.

 f.
 Address the safety of any potential targets.

 g.
-Create a situation that is less prone to violence.
+Create a situation that is less prone to

+Ű violence.

-h Remove or redirect the student's motive.
+h.
+Remove or redirect the student's motive.

-h. i.
+i.
 Reduce the effect of stressors.

-Create/Promote Safe School Climate The Dignity for all Students Act (DASA) promotes a safe school climate
+Step 7: Create/Promote Safe School Climate The Dignity for all Students Act (DASA) promotes a safe school climate

 a.
 Build culture of safety, respect, trust and through requirements for Dignity Act Coordinators in school buildings.

-a. social/emotional support.
+social/emotional support.
 DASA Coordinators are required to complete specific training in order to

-h Encourage teachers/staff to build positive, fulfill their responsibilities.
+b.
+Encourage teachers/staff to build positive, fulfill their responsibilities.

-υ. trusting relationships with students.
+trusting relationships with students.

-~ Break down "codes of silence."
+с.
+Break down "codes of silence."

-c. d.
+d.
 Help students feel connected to the school

-u. community and classmates.
+community and classmates.

-0 Identify clubs or teams at school.
+e.
+Identify clubs or teams at school.

-e. f.
+f.
 Support Positive Behavioral Interventions and

-1. Support Positive Benavioral Interventions and Supports (PBIS) programs.
+Supports (PBIS) programs.

-~ Encourage student involvement.

 g.
+Encourage student involvement.

-Stop 8: Conduct Training for all Stakeholders Training is required on many different levels.
+Step 8: Conduct Training for all Stakeholders Training is required on many different levels.
 Teacher/Administrator

-- School safety is everyone's responsibility. certification required on many different levels.
-Teacher/Administrator
+a.
+School safety is everyone's responsibility. certification requires 2-hours of training for both Child Abuse and

-a. b.
+b.
 All employees require training.
 Violence Prevention.
 Annual school safety training for all students and

-D. C. Students need training on the threat staff is required to be completed by September 15 th of every school
+с.
+Students need training on the threat staff is required to be completed by September 15 th of every school

-ι. assessment process, reporting process, year.
+assessment process, reporting process, year.
 Parents are made aware of their role by providing them with a

 breaking the code-of-silence and copy of the Code of Conduct and summary of Emergency Response

+confidentiality.
 Procedures.
 School districts works closely with law enforcement to

-Ч confidentiality.

 d.
 Parents need training on their role in the provide training and establish procedures.

-2 threat assessment process.
+threat assessment process.

 e.
 Law enforcement can provide training and

 should also be aware of the threat

 assessment process.